Toggle menu

 How do I apply?

-To apply for this discount please complete our pdf icon Application Form [597kb] and return it to us using the address on the form along with your supporting documents.
+To apply for this exemption please complete our Application Form (PDF) [393KB] (opens new window) and return it to the address shown on the form along with your supporting documents.
 Please also see our Privacy Statement.
-If you require further information on this exemption, please complete our Enquiry form.
+If you require further information on this exemption, please complete our Council Tax Enquiry Form.